lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ##  CertificateAlternatives

+fixme: I am not fixing this because another PR fully removed this section, so in the merge, this should go away.

 {{choice-fixme}} shows an ASN.1 CHOICE construct used to represent an encoding of a broad variety of certificate types.